 Although the Hill family had won damages in a lower court, the Supreme Court rejected the idea that a Life magazine article about the hostage ordeal endured by the family portrayed it in a “false light” for which it should be able to sue.

-In 1968 Nixon once again entered politics and won the presidential election.
+In 1968, Richard Nixon once again entered politics and won the presidential election.
 He served one and a half terms before resigning in the wake of the Watergate scandal.

 As president, he is remembered positively for his many foreign policy accomplishments, including ending U.S. combat in the Vietnam War, opening diplomatic relations with China, and establishing détente with the Soviet Union.